mlpack/ensmallen/README.md

 ### Installation

-ensmallen can be installed in several ways: automatically or manually, with or without root access.
+ensmallen can be installed in several ways: either manually or via cmake, with or without root access.

-Automatic installation is done with CMake 3.3+, which will check the requirements and also build the tests.
+The cmake based installation will check the requirements and also build the tests.
-If CMake is not already available on your system, it can be obtained from [cmake.org](https://cmake.org).
+If cmake 3.3 (or a later version) is not already available on your system, it can be obtained from [cmake.org](https://cmake.org).
-If you are using an older system such as RHEL 7 or CentOS 7, an updated version of CMake is also available via the EPEL repository (see the `cmake3` package).
+If you are using an older system such as RHEL 7 or CentOS 7, an updated version of cmake is also available via the EPEL repository (see the `cmake3` package).

-Example automatic installation with root access:
+Example cmake based installation with root access:

 ```
 mkdir build